 All qualified candidates are encouraged to apply; however Canadians and permanent residents will be given priority.

-To Apply: Please submit a CV, a short (one-two-page) description of research interests and contact information for three references by September 15, 2017.
-Please submit applications to Susan Farmer by e-mail at careers (at) hancocklab (d0t) com
+To Apply: Submit a CV, a short (one-two-page) description of research interests and experience, and contact information for at least two references by e-mail to: careers (at) hancocklab (dot) com